nak/pytest_mproc/docsrc/index.rst

 Introduction
 ============

-Welcome to pytest-mproc, a plugin for pytest to run distributed testing via multiprocessing.
+Welcome to *pytest_mproc*, a plugin for pytest to run distributed testing via multiprocessing.
 This manner of distributed testing has several advantages, including more efficient execution over pytest-xdist in many cases.

 xdist works for cases perhaps where there are large number of tests, but the cost of overhead in using rsync and